samarthsaxena/WebStorage/README.md

 Further note on <code>httponly</code> atrribute:
 There're other automation tools which can help here e.g. selenium or selenium with browsermob proxy etc...

+#IN_PROGRESS
+-further development of tools for IndexedDB and WebSQL